vfarah-if/CodingExercise/README.md

 !["Company Policy Service"](BookingPolicyService.png)

-The booking Policy service maintained a company and employee booking pilicy repository and simply maintained this status based on the above sequence.
+The Booking Policy service maintained a company and employee booking policy repository and simply maintained this status based on the above sequence.

 !["Booking Policy Service"](BookingPolicyServiceClassDiagram.png)

 ### Hotel Service